tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 And I watched her do it.

 It was mostly sand.
-Handfuls upon handfuls of grainy sediment.
+Handful after handful of grainy sediment.
 That said, Yasmin held no culinary discriminations; nothing was off the menu.
 Sagebrush.
 A line of ants.
 A few beetles.
 One small rodent I had trouble identifying before she shoved it into her waiting maw.
 Hell, I even saw her take a bite out of a tarantula.
 The injury wasn’t fatal.
 It skittered away on its remaining legs before she could deliver the killing blow.

 Her throat swelled.
 Her stomach expanded.
 I think I heard a muted *pop*.
 Minutes later, she fell onto her back, mercifully still, finally full.